abhiram-s2002/racer/PRIVACY_POLICY.md

 ### 12.2 Continued Use
 Your continued use of the app after changes become effective constitutes acceptance of the updated policy.
 For material changes, we will provide at least 30 days' notice before the changes take effect.

+### 12.3 Account Administration Notice
+We reserve the authority to administer accounts to maintain safety and compliance.
+This includes reviewing, limiting, or editing profile elements (including usernames, avatars, bios) that violate our Terms, this Policy, or applicable law.

 ## 13. Contact Information

 ### 13.1 General Privacy Inquiries